Chart Color Schemes

 Infrastructure

-Narre Warren South - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Narre Warren South - East has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects that may impact this region.
-Notable ones are Hunt Club Village Shopping Centre Expansion, Hunt Club Estate, St Peter's College - Clyde North Campus Expansion, and Kala Primary School (formerly Casey Central Primary School - interim name).
-The following list highlights those most likely to be relevant.
+AreaSearch has identified seven projects expected to impact the region.
+Notable projects include Hunt Club Village Shopping Centre Expansion, Hunt Club Estate, Kala Primary School (formerly Casey Central Primary School - interim name), and WT Business Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.